33j33/Slack-Privacy-Extension/README.md

 - **Customizable Timing**: Adjust how quickly content reveals on hover (from instant to 10 seconds)
 - **Smart Channel Detection**: Public channels can remain unblurred by default
 - **Lightweight**: Minimal performance impact on your Slack experience
+- **Visual Indicator for Toggle**: Extension Icon in the toolbar changes whenever privacy is enabled or disabled

 ## 🔧 Installation